ADD CONDITION

 Pediatric Use

 Pediatric patients under 2 years of age should consult a healthcare professional before use.
-For children aged 2 years and older, the lozenge should be dissolved slowly in the mouth, with the option to repeat every 2 hours as needed or as directed by a physician.
+For children aged 2 years and older, the recommended administration involves dissolving the lozenge slowly in the mouth, with the option to repeat every 2 hours as needed or as directed by a physician.

-There is a choking hazard associated with small parts for children under 4 years of age.
-It is recommended that children be seated and supervised while consuming the lozenge to mitigate this risk.
+It is important to note that there is a choking hazard associated with small parts for children under 4 years of age.
+Therefore, children should always be seated and supervised while consuming the lozenge to minimize the risk of choking.

 Geriatric Use